top of page

 Search

 The focus we give body mechanics at The Dojo--how we stand, how we move, how we generate power, how we protect ourselves from injury--aren't just principles for the mat.
 They're principles for life.
 And there's no better real-world application than the humble act of snow shoveling.
+Approach the shovel with mindfulness and proper technique, or pay the price with our backs, shoulders, and knees.

 Like everything else in the Martial Arts, it begins with a good stance.
 A weak one means weak technique, loss of balance, and vulnerability to injury.
 The same is true when you're holding a shovel.